Slot Based Merchandising

 While rolling out Product Slot project, all prior "Product boost and lock" operation will be migrated as "Product Boost to Top".
 This section will be comparing the difference between these two operations

-1. Product position:
+- Product position:

 When you boost and lock, the product position is locked on the top of the product grid and the ranking is determined based on the order you place the products in.
 With Product Boost to Top all products move to the top of the product grid and the ranking among the boosted products is dynamically decided by the algorithm.
-If you would like the product to be in a specific position, please use the product slot operation (Lock in place).
+If you would like the product to be in a specific position, please use the product slot operation (Lock in place). - Visual editor:

 Product boost and lock the position is deterministic, so it mirrors the API output.
 But for Product Boost to Top the order is dynamic and the visual editor may not reflect the API output.
-Please use the Preview function to preview the exact API output.
+Please use the Preview function to preview the exact API output. - Priority order of Attribute Hard Bury (100 strength) in Boost to Top vs Boost and Lock:

 Boost and lock has a higher priority compared to Attribute Hard Bury (100 strength), however Boost to Top has a lower priority compared to Attribute Hard Bury (100 strength).

-2. Why Boost to top and product slot is better than product boost and lock ?
+2. Why Boost to Top and Product Slot is better than Product Boost and Lock?

 Boost to top allows you to give exposure to the products by placing them to the top of the grid.
 In addition products are ranked in a way that maximizes revenue based on user behavior, clicks and ATC and conversion of the boosted products, as all boosted products will now have algorithm influence.